Principle #7 – The Power of Storytelling

 He has to finish the thought.
 He has to answer the question.

 Let me give you an example.
-If in an email you say: I know one amazing secret that will turn every reader into a fan.
+If in an email you say: I know one amazing secret of success that will turn every reader into a fan.
 But then I move on, talking about something else, about productivity, blah, blah, blah.
 Or I say: Let’s talk about it in the next meal.
 First I want to tell you this.

 You’re like: What?
 Okay, I need to find out the secret.
 What is this amazing secret?